cedricms/KoryoTools/README.md

 KoryoTools
 ==========

-A quick reminder tool for the Koryŏ card game
+A quick reminder tool for the Koryŏ card game from Moonster Games (http://www.moonstergames.com/koryo/).